 Exmoor and North Devon: Minehead to the Cornwall border (2 route changes)

-October 25th 2016: The Coast Path is temporarily diverted on Horsey Island south of Braunton due to the sea eroding a large hole in the path making it unsafe.
+October 25th 2016: The Coast Path is diverted on Horsey Island south of Braunton due to the sea eroding a large hole in the path making it unsafe.

 March 2020: Devon County Council have temporarily closed part of the South West Coast Path for a period of up to 6 months from 16 March to 16 September.
 This is for public safety reasons whilst utility works are carried out.
 A diversion is in place.